If you operate a website or app that collects personal user information, read on.

 Two questions anchor the FTC Act debate:

-- Should lawmakers pass additional federal online marketing statutes that address “unfair and deceptive” practices?
+- Should lawmakers pass additional federal online marketing statutes addressing “unfair and deceptive” practices?

 Pro-formalization people argue that transparency requires better-defined parameters.
 Anti-formalization advocates think the current process isn’t hurting the marketplace and stringent guidelines will result in unnecessarily bloated bureaucracy.